 Schrag: One big, important advantage for entrepreneurs is that we’re non-dilutive – we don’t take a share.
 Plus, we’re willing to take a risk and fund a company that hasn’t had earnings or fully proven their technology.
 We want the most innovative ideas that could have the biggest pay-off for society.
 We hope that the companies we fund are able to overcome the technical risks through more R&D funding and hit a home run in the market.
 We call it ‘seed funding’ and we ultimately hope the companies grow large enough to create jobs and generate income for the United States in the form of taxes.

-Propel(x): Help us understand what the phases — e.g. ‘Phase I grant’, ‘Phase II grant’ — are when you bring a new company onboard and what they indicate in terms of maturation of the technology that you’re investing in.
+Propel(x): Help us understand what the NSF SBIR Phases — e.g. ‘Phase I grant’, ‘Phase II grant’ — are when you bring a new company onboard and what they indicate in terms of maturation of the technology that you’re investing in.

 Propel(x): Now obviously you’re a part of a wide funding community, and I’m interested in understanding how you encourage your companies to work with Angels or VCs and what kind of programs exist to bridge from grant to investment.

 Schrag: First and foremost, having an NSF grant signals to the investment community that a company has sound science.
 It’s a stamp of approval.
 And, the NSF Small Business Innovation Research program doesn’t just give a small business money and then move on to the next grant.
 We work closely with all of our grantees to help them succeed.
 We encourage our companies to think about third-party investment from the very beginning.
 It’s almost impossible to start thinking about investment too early, in our experience.
 This is very important to us, because external investment not only helps our grantees to have the funding to keep moving forward even after our project is over, but it also signals to new potential applicants that NSF SBIR can set up a company for additional private-sector support.